exchai93-zz/C.V./README.md

 [Projects](#projects) | [Experience](#experience) | [Education](#Education) | [Interests](#Interests)| [Contact](#Contact)

-Having recently finished [Maker's Academy](https://github.com/makersacademy) - leading web development bootcamp based in London, I am looking to start my career as a Junior Full-Stack Developer.
+Having recently finished [Maker's Academy](https://github.com/makersacademy) - leading web development bootcamp, I am looking to start my career as a Junior Full-Stack Developer.

 With a background in geography and marketing, I decided to take the leap to learn to code after feeling unfulfilled and without direction.
 I have always enjoyed using new technologies and being creative.
 Now seeing how these two aspects come together when coding excites me.